What is high sensitivity?

 However, these intensely perceptive children often get overwhelmed easily by noise, crowds, new situations, sudden changes and the emotional distress of other individuals.
 Criticism, defeat, distress and misunderstanding this gift in them, is something sensitive children feel deeply and depending on their level of emotionality, often take personally.

-High sensitivity is a gift and should be treated as such.
-It is imperative that teachers, educators and parents, of high sensitive children, understand that these children need extra care and the impartation of empowering these children with tools to tap into their sensitivity and to see it is a strength, is a necessity, in order to thrive in school, home, church, social settings and life.
-We must begin to uplift and let these children know that there is power in their gift, including: increased insight, creativity, and empathy, to name a few.
+High sensitivity should not be overlooked, however it should not be used to label children either.
+It is imperative that teachers, educators and parents, of high sensitivity children, understand that these children need extra care and the impartation of empowering these children with tools to decrease their hypersensitivity, is a necessity, in order to thrive in school, home, church, social settings and life.
+We must begin to properly nurture, teach and comfort these children by identifying their strengths and speaking in to the fullness of who they are and who they are created to be, emphasizing and celebrating things like: their increased insight, creativity, compassion and empathy, to name a few.

-The professional development course that I provide, as I have learned to and have navigated being a highly sensitive child myself and now raising a highly sensitive son, will offer a teacher/educator/parent observation checklist, emotional health tips and tools, along with intervention recommendations, including classroom and home modifications and adpatations, so that the child can thrive and flourish, at an early age.
+This professional developmental course will offer a teacher/educator/parent observation checklist, emotional maturity and emotional resilience guide, that includes tips, tools and strategies; along with intervention recommendations and strategies, including classroom and home modifications and adaptations, so that the child can thrive and flourish, at an early age.

-Let's begin to build up our children by educating ourselves with the information that we need to impart tools and words that elicit healthy emotionality in children that are highly sensitive!!
+Let's begin to build up our children by educating ourselves with the information that we need, in order to impart wisdom, tools and languaging, that elicit healthy emotionality in children that are highly sensitive/sensory processing sensitivity!!